Kav-K/GPTDiscord/README.md

 `/index load index:<index>` - Load a previously created index to query

+`/index compose` - Combine multiple saved indexes into one, or upgrade existing indexes into Deep Compositions.

 `/index reset` - Reset and delete all of your saved indexes

 `/index add_discord channel:<discord channel>` - Create an add an index based on a discord channel